jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

         pass

-  the terminal shows an :doc:`AttributeError` for a missing attribute in the newly defined class
+  the terminal shows an :doc:`/exceptions/AttributeError` for a missing attribute in the newly defined class

 GREEN: make it pass